-The Receiver took control of seven vehicles: (1) 2008 Mercedes-Benz E63; (2) 2009 Volkswagen EOS; (3) Maserati Grand Turismo; (4) 1998 Jeep Wrangler; (5) 2006 Subaru Legacy Outback; (6) 1997 Jeep Wrangler customized in "Barbie" colors; and (7) John Deere Buck 4x4.
-The first three vehicles were leased by Valhalla Management and Viking Management.
-Because there was no value to these three vehicles and only the continuing obligation of lease payments, the Receiver surrendered them to the respective leasing companies without penalty and without the lessor retaining any claim to Receivership assets.
+The Receiver took control of seven vehicles.
+Three of the vehicles were surrendered to respective leasing companies without penalty and without the lessor retaining any claim to Receivership assets.
 The remaining four vehicles were sold for a total of \$32,175.
-For more information regarding the sale of these vehicles, please refer to prior Interim Reports.
+For more information regarding these vehicles and their disposition, please refer to prior Interim Reports.